tanducmai/tanducmai/README.md

 - 🌏: I regularly partake in open-source projects.
 - 💬: `It is not complicated, it is just unfamiliar.`

-# 🪧 NPX Card
+# 🪧 Personal Card

-Connect with me via the terminal with the following `npx` command.
+Connect with me via the terminal by issuing the following `npx` command:

 ```bash
 npx tanducmai